RodrigoNaves/ginan-bitbucket-update-tests/docs/INSTALL.md

 Install base utilities gcc, gfortran, git, openssl, blas, lapack, etc

-    $ sudo apt install -y git gobjc gobjc++ gfortran libopenblas-dev openssl curl net-tools openssh-server cmake make liblapack-dev libssl1.0-dev
+    $ sudo apt install -y git gobjc gobjc++ gfortran libopenblas-dev openssl curl net-tools openssh-server cmake make libssl1.0-dev

 ## Building additional dependencies

 Depending on the user's installation choice: install PEA-only, POD-only or all software packages, a set of additional dependencies that need to be built may change.
-Here, we list building of all dependencies:
+Below, we explain building all the additional dependencies:

 First, create a temporary directory structure to make the dependencies in, it can be removed after the installation process is done:

-    $ sudo mkdir -p /data/tmp*
+    $ sudo mkdir -p /data/tmp
     $ cd /data/tmp

-\* `/data/tmp` is only used here as example and can be any directory
+Note that `/data/tmp` is only used here as example and can be any directory
 ### YAML
 We are using the YAML library to parse the configuration files used to run many of the programs found in this library (https://github.com/jbeder/yaml-cpp).
 Here is an example of how we have installed the yaml library from source: